henriqqw/XMLRPC-Bruteforce/readme.md

 ## 🎯 Overview

-**caosdev-xmlrpc-brute** is an advanced WordPress penetration testing tool that exploits XML-RPC's `system.multicall` functionality to perform **hyper-optimized** brute force attacks.
+**xmlrpc-bruteforce** is an advanced WordPress penetration testing tool that exploits XML-RPC's `system.multicall` functionality to perform **hyper-optimized** brute force attacks.
 Unlike traditional methods that test one password at a time, this tool batches **50-100 passwords per request**, making it **20-50x faster** than conventional approaches.

 ### ☕ Why This Tool?